 - A person who lives in a hostel for the homeless or a night shelter

 - A person with diplomatic immunity or privileges.

 We can reduce your bill by 25% or 50%, depending on how many people we count.

-If we count only one person as living in your property we can give you a discount of 25%.
+If we count one person as living in your property we can give you a 25% discount.

-If we disregard all residents within the property we can give you a discount of 50%.
+If we disregard all residents within the property we can give you a 50% discount.